 Further, they provide educational classes on the political process and how, at a grassroots level, we can all influence our local governments.

 As a part of this effort, the leadership team of NHFC worked with Keith Hanson for over two years.
 They worked to develop a fundamentals course that teaches the three pillars of self-defense with a gun.

 These include safe and effective handgun use, self-defense law, and second amendment advocacy.

 Their goal in this class was not only to train safe shooters but to also create a population of knowledgeable shooters that advocate for our second amendment rights.

 Keith is an instructor’s instructor.
 He has the knowledge to, and most importantly, knows how to share it and make an impact.

 This starts in the classroom and continues to the range.
-He is a court-recognized expert in civil liabilities for both civilians and law enforcement officers.
+Keith is a court-recognized subject matter expert in criminal and civil liabilities for both civilians and law enforcement officers.